jalaliddin/e-pos/README.md

 <p align="center"><a href="#logo"><img src="https://raw.githubusercontent.com/mailmug/laravel-easy-pos/main/easy-pos-logo.svg" width="400" alt="Laravel POS Logo"></a></p>

 A simple, open-source **Point of Sale (POS) system** built with Laravel and FilamentPHP.
+You can also use Laravel Easy POS as a lightweight and effective invoice generator for your services — not just products.

 ## Features 🛠️